Azure/azure-sdk-for-js/sdk/test-utils/perf/README.md

   - making a request to the proxy server to start playback
   - we use the same recording-id that we used in the record mode since that's the only way proxy-server knows what requests are supposed to be played back
   - As a response, we get a new recording-id, which will be used for future playback requests
-- run runAsync again
+- run the `run` method again
   - based on the duration, iterations, and parallel options provided for the perf test
-  - all the requests in the runAsync method are played back since we have already recorded them before
+  - all the requests in the `run` method are played back since we have already recorded them before
-- when the runAsync loops end, stop playback
+- when the `run` loops end, stop playback
   - making a request to the proxy server to stop playing back
 - delete the live resources that we have created before